 Additionally, apply moisturizer frequently to fight the dryness of Central Australia.
 If you don’t drink regularly water and don’t use moisturizer, for a few weeks your skin changes and the dry places of your body, like your heels, start to crack.

-In summer, additionally to the brim hat and sunscreen, a fly spray can be very useful.
+In summer, additionally, to the brim hat (you can buy one of those iconic Akubra hats, one of the best Australian souvenirs) and sunscreen, a fly spray can be very useful.
 One of the most popular is Bushman’s Personal Insect Repellent you will find in the stores.
-You can use also lemon or eucalyptus oil to deterring the flies.
+You can use also lemon or eucalyptus oil and rosemary and cedarwood cream to deterring the flies.

 In terms of clothing, make sure to use loose, comfortable clothes always.
 It is important to give your skin space to breath, it will help with the regulation of the body temperatures and the sweating.
 If you have to wear a belt, I recommend using Jelt Belt or a similar travel-friendly accessory.